lemon3/birthdaypicker/README.md

   // example: '2012-12-04'
   defaultDate: null,

-  // if the initialize function should be called on creating an instance:
+  // if the init method should be called on creating an instance:
   // const myBp = new BirthdayPicker(el, {})
   // if set to false, you have to call myBp.init() afterwards.
   // available: true | false